daniellegruber/ts-traversal/README.md

      int I;
      Matrix * M = maxV(x, &I)
      ```
-  - n_req_args: Number of required arguments for the C function.
+  - `n_req_args`: Number of required arguments for the C function.
-  - n_opt_args: If arguments for the MATLAB and C functions are the same, this is the number of arguments that are optional when passed to the MATLAB function.
+  - `n_opt_args`: If arguments for the MATLAB and C functions are the same, this is the number of arguments that are optional when passed to the MATLAB function.
-  - opt_arg_defaults: Default values for the optional arguments.
+  - `opt_arg_defaults`: Default values for the optional arguments.
 If the number of arguments passed to the MATLAB function is less than the number of arguments required by the C function and this field is not `NULL`, then the default values for the optional arguments are appended to the given arguments.
 E.g.,
      MATLAB:
      ```matlab
      y = lognpdf(x);